 The Moab and Monticello field offices will alternate each year hosting the Artist-in-Residence program.
-The 2022 pilot year will be hosted by the Moab Field Office and is open to visual artists only.
-Work completed during the residency must represent Canyon Country District with a focus on Moab Field Office.
-Although, not defined, management may request artist to focus on an area or theme within the field office boundaries to bring awareness to District goals and/or objectives.
+The 2023 program will be hosted by the Monticello Field Office and is open to visual artists and writers only.
+Work completed during the residency must represent Canyon Country District with a focus on Bears Ears National Monument.
+Although not defined, management may request the artist to focus on an area or theme within the field office boundaries to bring awareness to District goals and/or objectives.